hugeandbulk/parrot/concept/readme.md

 **concept:**

+Parrot Name — Una (उना)

+noun. a female given name: from a Latin word meaning “one.”

 Parrots:— talk, screech, gurgle, trill, whistle, and squawk.

 "The Parrot name made sense, when it's just up to 1000 character messages going back and forth – like Parrot gurgle – but you can post almost anything, including messages, links, photographs etc."